buttheadbob/MDK-SE/Advanced:-IGC.md

 The [SendBroadcastMessage](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyIntergridCommunicationSystem.SendBroadcastMessage) method also has an optional distance parameter.
 This allows messages sent to be limited in their distance traveled.

 There are [three main distances defined](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.TransmissionDistance)
-* **AntennaRelay** This is the default distance.
+* **AntennaRelay**.
+This is the default distance.
 Messages will be sent to all listeners in antenna range.
-* CurrentConstruct This limits the message to broadcast listeners that are on the current construct.
+* `CurrentConstruct`.
+This limits the message to broadcast listeners that are on the current construct.
-* ConnectedConstructs This limits the message to broadcast listeners that are connected together physically; including through connectors.
+* `ConnectedConstructs`.
+This limits the message to broadcast listeners that are connected together physically; including through connectors.

 This code sends a broadcast message, but only to local constructs.
 ```csharp